blueripple/blueripple-research/br-2021-NewMaps/posts/NC_Congressional/inputs/post_daveModelTable.md

-- The first chart below shows each of NC’s proposed 2022 districts, with the population broken down by race/ethnicity (Black, Hispanic, Asian, white-non-Hispanic and other) and education (College Grad and non-College Grad).
+- The first chart below shows each of NC’s proposed 2022 districts, with the population broken down by race/ethnicity (Black, Hispanic, Asian, White-non-Hispanic and other) and education (college graduate and non-college graduate).
 Each bar also has a dot representing the (logarithmic) population density[^popDens] of the district.
 The scale for that dot is on the right-side axis of the chart.